 Getting Around China

-Flying within China is a good way to get around, especially over long distances or if you’re short on time.
+48 – What is it like to fly within China?: Flying domestically in China is a good way to get around, especially over long distances or if you’re short on time.
 Domestic flights are quite cheap, even cheaper than taking the train in some cases.

 For the best deals on domestic flights in China, use Trip.com.